Souvikns/Notion-Board/README.md

 </h1>

 ## Introduction
 This action lets you sync your GitHub issue with your notion board.
+Currently it syncs issue state and labels.

+> More feature on the way.

 ## Inputs